oktadev/okta-blog/_source/_posts/2020-06-04-spring-boot-vue-2.md

 Now you need to update the `src/main.js` to use the router.

-Import the router into the file:
+Add the following import statement near the top of the file:

 ```js
 import router from './router'
 ```

-And update the Vue app instance to use the imported router:
+And update the Vue app instance to use the imported router, replacing the old Vue instance declaration:

 ```js
 new Vue({